TGI Fridays Interview Questions

 For this question, you want to reread the job description, find key skills they are looking for, and match those skills to your own.
 Below is a sample T.G.I.
 Friday’s job description which I will show the skills they are looking for:

-• Greets Guests builds rapport and ensures an enjoyable, quality dining experience (skill required: communication skills)
+• Greets Guests, builds rapport, and ensures an enjoyable, quality dining experience (skill required: communication skills)

 • Build rapport.
 Ask questions to identify the experience the guests want (skill required: listening skills).